CQUniCares Academic Prizes

 Chiropractic Australia Undergraduate Clinical Skills Prize

-Criteria: Awarded to the graduating CB77 Bachelor of Science (Chiropractic) student who achieves high results in CHIR12007 - Clinical Assessment and Diagnosis 1, CHIR13008 - Professional Chiropractic Practice 1, CHIR13007 - Clinical Assessment and Diagnosis 3, CHIR13006 - Clinical Assessment and Diagnosis 2, CHIR13009 - Professional Chiropractic Practice 2 , and who is selected by the lecturers.
+Criteria: Awarded to the graduating CB77 Bachelor of Science (Chiropractic) student who achieves best results (highest GPA) in CHIR12007 - Clinical Assessment and Diagnosis 1, CHIR13008 - Professional Chiropractic Practice 1, CHIR13007 - Clinical Assessment and Diagnosis 3, CHIR13006 - Clinical Assessment and Diagnosis 2, CHIR13009 - Professional Chiropractic Practice 2 , and who is selected by the lecturers.

 Proudly supported by Chiropractic Australia Ltd.